 Designers are encouraged to select the most suitable steel for an application to maximise the efficiency of the design and thus reduce the quantities consumed.
 As a manufacturer, InfraBuild works to provide products and services that are increasingly sustainable.
-These include our higher strength steel solutions that have the capacity to reduce the amount of steel consumed.
+These include higher strength steel solutions that have the capacity to reduce the amount of steel consumed.

-Figure 2: The typical composition of InfraBuild's bar and mesh products
+Figure 2: The typical composition of ARC's reinforcing bar and mesh